ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 - No use for markdown or coding in the work a researcher does
 - Work with small datasets that are easy to load into applications
 - Not able to or keen on installing new software on a machine?*

+Note:

+- The asterisk was a trick point, Jupyter operates in cloud services, but there are packages that may need to be loaded that are not available in different providers' services.

+---
+@title[Why Not Use Jupyter?]
+### Why Not Use Jupyter

 - Yet to see a notebook that they would like to copy and learn from
 - Cell executing and ordering, and hidden state (easy to mess up)
 - Saving and checkpointing (confusing)

 Note:

-- The asterisk was a trick point, Jupyter operates in cloud services, but there are packages that may need to be loaded that are not available in different providers' services.
 - Look through Joel Grus' slidedeck [I don't like notebooks](https://docs.google.com/presentation/d/1n2RlMdmv1p25Xy5thJUhkKGvjtV-dkAIsUXP-AL4ffI/edit) given at JupyterCon 2018.
 - Checkpoint (the notebook and the hidden checkpoint file .ipynb_checkpoints) to recover work.